isabella232/ContactAngle/src/ContactAngle/README.md

 ```  {.bash language="bash"}
 PATH/TO/src/ContactAngle/AllRunCA  IMAGE.mhd
 ```
-If the `IMAGE.mhd` argument is not provided, it is set to all .mhd files in the directory of the running termnal.
+If the `IMAGE.mhd` argument is not provided, the script will run for all the `.mhd` files located in the working directory of your termnal.

 Do not run the script directly from the tutorial nor the src folder, run it from a clean folder to avoid overwriting files etc.